Riwoche County

 Riwoche is the name of the county, the county capital, and the small village where the main monastery is located.
 Riwoche sits at around 3,400 m above sea level.
 The Dzi River flows through the region.
 The county grows barley and wheat.
 Khampa inhabitants of the area lives in houses made of wood.
 The area is highly mountainous, and in contrast to the high altitude grasslands predominant in Tibetan Plateau, Riwoche is lush all year round with evergreen forests.
 Riwoche's climate is mild by Tibetan standards, with daytime high temperatures generally above -4 °C in winter and 20 °C in summer.

+Administrative divisions

+Riwoche County is divided in 2 towns and 8 townships.